US STOCKS-Nasdaq leads Wall St lower after robust November jobs data | Business

 "Strong job creation and a big increase in wages underscore the Fed's argument that a lot more work needs to be done to get inflation under control," said James Knightley, chief international economist at ING.
 "Adding to the Fed's problems, monetary conditions have loosened in recent weeks as the dollar and longer-dated Treasury yields have fallen and credit spreads have narrowed.
 This is undoing the tightening effects of the Fed's recent rate rises."

-Growth and technology companies such as Apple Inc and Nvidia Corp fell 1.4% and 3.1%, respectively, as Treasury yields recovered from multi-week lows pressuring the rate-sensitive megacap stocks.
-Semiconductor company Marvell Technology Inc tumbled 6.8% after quarterly earnings and revenue missed expectations.
+Information technology shares bore the brunt of selling pressure among the 11 S&P 500 sector indexes, and were down 1.2%.
+Growth and technology companies such as Apple Inc and Nvidia Corp fell 1.2% and 2.7%, respectively, as Treasury yields recovered, pressuring rate-sensitive megacap stocks.

+Ford Motor Co slipped 1.3% on lower vehicle sales in November, while DoorDash Inc lost 2.5% after RBC downgraded the food delivery firm's stock.
+Declining issues outnumbered advancers for a 1.37-to-1 ratio on the NYSE and a 1.06-to-1 ratio on the Nasdaq.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)